-- Use the Citrix Virtual Apps and Desktops Setup Wizard, and select BDM as the boot mode.
-For more information, see Run the wizard. - If you want to manually create VMs, you can create a BDM boot disk VDH file using the Create a Boot Device option.
-To do this: - 1.
-Select the Citrix Provisioning Console node and right-click to display a context menu. - 2.
+To use the BDM boot partition:

+- 1. Select the Citrix Provisioning Console node and right-click to display a context menu. - 2.
 In the context menu, select Create a Boot Device.

-On the Boot Device Management screen:
+In the Boot Device Management screen:

-- 1. Select Target device is UEFI firmware. - 2.
-Click Next.
+1. Select Target device is UEFI firmware.

+2. Click Next.

-You can also access the Boot Device Management screen from the Start menu.
+You can access these options without connecting to a Citrix Provisioning server.
+BDM. exe provides a shortcut in the Start menu.
 See Server lookup using DHCP to retrieve the device IP address for more information.

-You can update the BDM partition with server information using the Boot Device Management screen.
+You can update the BDM partition, with server information and options, using the available bootstrap.